TheOdinProject/curriculum/ruby/ruby.md

 Methods should be SHORT!
 If they're >10 lines, you're probably doing too much.
 When you look at the open-source projects on Github, their methods are often incredibly short.
 Good code doesn't look long, it looks brief but descriptive.

+When **naming methods** the goal is to be descriptive but short.
+Name based on what it will return or what the major intended side effect will be.
+You won't be missing anything because the method should only do one thing anyway.
+If you can't tell what the method will return based on the name, you probably need a better name.
+If your method name seems insanely long, your method may be trying to do more than one thing.
+End with a question mark `?` if it will return true/false.

 What is **`self`**?
 It's a word that you see a whole lot in Ruby and it's actually pretty simple... it refers to whatever object the current method was called on (i.e. the "caller").
-So if I called `current_user.jump`, inside the definition of the `jump` method, `self` would refer to the current_user.
+So if I called `current_user.jump`, `current_user` is the caller of that method.
+Inside the definition of the `jump` method, `self` would refer to the current_user.

-That is incredibly useful because we create methods that could be called by any number of different objects so we need a way inside of that method to dynamically refer to whatever object called the method so we can do stuff to it.
-You may see something like this:
+That is incredibly useful because we create methods that could be called by any number of different objects so we need a way inside of that method to dynamically refer to whatever object called it.
+You may see something like this, which I could call on a hypothetical `User` object in my web application:

-    > def full_name
+    def full_name
-    >   "#{self.first_name} #{self.last_name}"
+      "#{self.first_name} #{self.last_name}"
-    > end   # Remember, this implicitly returns the string "firstname"
+    end   # Remember, this implicitly returns the string "firstname"

+You're probably tired of running your methods in IRB (if that's what you're still doing) so it's time to learn how to break them out into a **separate script file** which you can then run in its entirety from the command line.
+It's easy -- just create a file with the extension `.rb`, navigate to that file's directory from the command line, and run it using `./filename.rb`.
+You'll be able to `gets` and `puts` to the command line.

+Access Denied?
+Sometimes you'll get an error message when you try to run a script file from the command line like that because you don't have permission to do so.

+TODO chmod
+TODO require
+TODO include
+TODO require/include in IRB

+One nifty command that you probably haven't had a chance to run into yet is **`send`**, which will let you run a method.
+Simple.
+Just call ............
+TODO

 #### Additional Resources
 *